wkiri/DEMUD/README.md

    **Example 1: Images.**

-   To run DEMUD on a collection of images using the pixel representation, specify the directory containing the images on the `imagedatafolder` line in `demud.config`.
+   To run DEMUD on a collection of images (must be all the same size) using their pixels as features, specify the directory containing the images on the `imagedatafolder` line in `demud.config`.
 Then run

    `$ demud -I`